Road Accident Fund Claims

 Your case has to be supported by evidence such as reports by medical experts, advising the court on your injuries and the financial impact it has had on your life.

-You cannot claim for damage to your car or valuables such as cellphone.
+You cannot claim for damage to your car or valuables such as a cellphone or sunglasses.
 Your claim is based only on the physical injuries you sustained and any damage related thereto.

 There are different time limits for a claim:

-- Hit and run – where the driver or owner of the vehicle is unknown has to be submitted within 2 years.
+- Hit and run – where the driver or owner of the vehicle is unknown the forms and certain documents have to be submitted within 2 years.

-- Identified driver – where the driver or vehicle has been identified the claim has to be submitted within 3 years.
+- Identified driver – where the driver or vehicle has been identified the claim forms and certain documents have to be submitted within 3 years.

 Exceptions exist for children under 18 and individuals with mental handicaps or disability.

-You should contact your attorney for advice.
-Remember it is an offence for any person who is not an attorney to do a claim on your behalf.
+You should contact an attorney for advice.
+Remember it is an offense for any person who is not an attorney to do a claim on your behalf or charge you a fee.